eddes/buildingphysics/Readme.md

 ### Environment setup

-The Python environment of this repository can be set up via Pipenv.
+You may want to set up an appropriate environment in order to create your own notebooks/ The Python environment of this repository can be set up via Pipenv.
 To install Pipenv on your machine, we refer you to the [Pipenv documentation](https://pipenv-fork.readthedocs.io/en/latest/install.html).